1ucas/moto-game/README.md

 ## Backend (Multiplayer Server)

-The multiplayer server enables players to see each other on the map while completing their own deliveries.
+The multiplayer server is required to play the game.
+It enables players to see each other on the map while completing their own deliveries.

 ### Technologies